ccastroiragorri/blockdegree_previous/degree-bnav2/README.md

 **Transaction**
 `AddRoster`

-`Members` participants are able to obtain a `Degree` assets that is linked to another `Program` asset.
-Initially the degree is created for the `Member` administrator and then granted to a `Member` student using the `RecordDegree` transaction.
-The asset `Program` must be created before any of the other assets 'Degree' con be created.
+Initially a `Certificate Template` is created by an `Administrator` and then granted to one student instantiating the `Personal Certificate`  or a list of student using the `AddRoster` transaction.

 To test this Business Network Definition in the **Test** tab: